NV-Davyd/Catch-up-helper/README.md

-# web-app
+# catch-up helper

-test web application using python, html, css and else
+This application counts the amount of money to bet for you